teckel12/vue-barcode-reader/README.md

-# Vue 3 Barcode and QR Code Scanner
+# Vue 3 Barcode and QR Code Camera Scanner and Image Reader

 A Vue.js set of components to scan barcodes and QR codes (or upload images).